moveit/moveit.ros.org/documentation/contributing/roadmap/index.markdown

 ## Future Release Dates

 Our future release dates for the latest ROS 1 and ROS 2 releases of MoveIt are described on the bottom of our [MoveIt homepage](/#release-dates).
+The schedule for patch releases is in our [Releases documentaion](/documentation/contributing/releases/).

 ## MoveIt 2 Immediate Milestones